Our Address: FZ LLC G 37 & G 34, Block 13, Al Sufouh Road Knowledge Park, Dubai PO Box : 501703

 5. Check any solutions in the context of the problem.

-At Option Training Institute, Dubai, Training for tests such as the SAT and ACT is a planned exercise that aims at making the learning of math an enjoyable and productive engagement.
+At Option Training Institute, Dubai, Training for tests such as the SAT and ACT is a planned exercise that aims to make math learning enjoyable and productive.